-When it comes eradicating a disease in any nation, the very first step towards solving it would be creating awareness among the people living in the nation.
-And that’s when an awareness campaign plays a very important role in reaching out to the masses and educating them about the various prevention methods.
+When it comes to eradicating a disease in any nation, the very first step towards would involve creating awareness among the masses.
+And that’s when creative campaigns and medical drives play an important role.

 Here are a few tips for a successful healthcare campaign:

 ‘Do boond zindagi ke’.
 Did it ring a bell?
 Of course, it did.
 This is what we mean when we say a catchy tagline.
-Something that everyone – urban and rural population – can relate to, is easy to understand and of course communicating and creating awareness about the disease or issue.
-The pulse polio vaccination drive “Do boond zindagi ke” saw a 100% percent success rate in eradicating polio.
+Something that everyone – urban and rural – can relate to, is easy to remember and communicate.
+The pulse polio vaccination drive, ‘Do boond zindagi ke’ saw a 100% percent success rate in eradicating the disease.
 Another campaign, “Har bachcha har baar”, personalizes the message for polio immunization and encourages parents to take action to protect their children against polio.
-Apart from a catchy tagline to get people’s attention, using attractive visuals and colours too might help.
-For instance, a majority of polio campaigns use bright colours like yellow and magenta.
+Apart from a catchy tagline, using attractive visuals and colours might help too.
+A majority of polio campaigns use yellow, sky blue and magenta for their posters and billboards.

-Well, even though media has its share of contribution to reach out to the masses, it would be a great idea to promote the campaign face to face or take it to the streets.
-The success of polio eradication cannot only be attributed to the ads on TV or popular faces, but it was the effort out in by thousands of volunteers who physically went to the far-flung rural areas.
+Well, even though media is a credible and quick tool to reach the masses, it would be great to promote the campaign face to face or take it to the streets.
+The success of polio eradication cannot be attributed to TV ads or popular faces only, but it was the effort by thousands of volunteers who physically went to the far-flung rural areas.

 For instance, in 2001, the Social Mobilization Network (SMNet) was launched in Uttar Pradesh to endorse the cause.
 This network now has 7000 mobilisers speaking in local languages and educating them about the importance of vaccination.

-In our cricket-crazy country, where cricketers like Sachin Tendulkar are worshipped as God, exploring crowd pleasers like cricket is a win-win situation.
+In our cricket-crazy country, where Sachin Tendulkar is worshipped as God, exploring crowd-pleasers like cricketers is a win-win situation.
 Sensing this popularity, Rotary, UNICEF and WHO partnered with BCCI to launch a ‘Bowl Out Polio’ campaign in 2003, which was an innovative way towards polio eradication.

-Further, series like T20, test series, Ranji trophy and the IPL have all been effectively used to reinforce this message.
+In fact, events like the T20, test series, Ranji trophy and the IPL have all been effectively used to reinforce campaign messages.
 Rahul Dravid, Saurav Ganguly, Ravi Shastri, Harbhajan Singh, M.S.
 Dhoni and Yusuf Pathan are just a few of the many Indian cricketers who bring the message of polio eradication with them.

 While widespread mass media campaigns continue to ensure national visibility and public awareness, many grass root level health workers have also contributed towards spreading healthcare campaigns.
-One example of an average Indian working towards polio eradication is Ramesh Ferris, who from being a polio victim, dedicated his whole life to the cause of eradicating polio.
-He contracted the disease when he was six months old, and his birth mother not being able to provide for his care.
-He started a campaign “Cycle to Walk Canada” in 2008 where he hand-cycled 7,140 kms across Canada giving media interviews, making presentations about polio eradication at schools and churches and raising thousands of dollars.
+One example of an average Indian working towards polio eradication is Ramesh Ferris, who went from being a polio victim to dedicating his whole life to the cause of eradicating polio.
+He contracted the disease when he was six months old, and his birth mother not having enough resources, neglected his health care.
+He started a campaign “Cycle to Walk Canada” in 2008 where he hand-cycled 7,140 kms across Canada giving media interviews, making presentations about polio eradication at schools and churches, and raising thousands of dollars.
 After graduation, he came to India and started many programs in India and in Pakistan working with the government and frontline workers.
 Many such ordinary people have created a big impact in other healthcare campaigns across the world.